Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 - Settings - The settings file is stored in the project directory so that any items that rely upon specific settings can be updated from one place instead of each app.

 - static and media - there are a number of files stored at the base level, including the base CSS for the website, this contains most the code that is needed across the whole site or multiple apps, we also put some JS files in base folder so these will be available to all pages.
-We also have a number of media files that can be found at the root, these are best served from the root directory so that all pages can access teh information it needs.
+We also have a number of media files that can be found at the root, these are best served from the root directory so that all pages can access the information it needs.

 - Procfile - This is the file that will launch the website when using Heroku.

-- Requirements - The requirements.txt file stores all teh information about the packages needed for the website to function correctly.
+- Requirements - The requirements.txt file stores all the information about the packages needed for the website to function correctly.

 The Pages are structured in a Regularly used, user friendly and well-known format.
 This makes each page easy to navigate, coupled with a responsive navbar and footer this gives the user many options for navigating around the website.